 SCORM compatible.

-Communication tools such as forums or instant messaging.
+Communication tools such as forums and instant messaging.

 Limited customization options.